dimircea/iotduino/README.md

 IoTDuino
 ========

-Node module for IoT apps/web-apps for PCDuino and compatible devices which can run Node.js.
+Node module for IoT apps/web-apps created by using the PCDuino or other PCDuino compatible devices able to run `Node.js`.

-The module is written using native C/C++ code.
-Benchmarks with PCDuino v3 board shows that it needs 6-7 microseconds per `digitalWrite` ( ~ 140 - 160 KHz) operation and 4-5 microseconds ( ~200 - 250 KHz) per `digitalRead` operation.
+The module uses native C/C++ code.
+Benchmarks with PCDuino v3 board reveals that a `digitalWrite` operations takes 6-7 microseconds (~ 140 - 160 KHz) and a `digitalRead` operation takes 4-5 microseconds (~200 - 250 KHz).

-The tests were made by using one million ( 1.000.000) read/write operations then average the execution time.
-Check (or run) the `tests/performance_tests.js` file.
+The tests were made by using one million (1.000.000) read/write operations.
+Run the `tests/performance_tests.js` script if you like to check the performance of your own board.

-The code lets room for optimizations, but in its current state is fast enough to be used with HC-SR04 ultrasonic distance sensor.
+The code lets room for many optimizations.
+As it is now, can be used to read the HC-SR04 ultrasonic distance sensor about 250 times per second (250Hz) without visible lags.

-Work in progress: use the module with `DHT22` humidity and temperature sensor which requires a custom `1-Wire` communication protocol and it is very timming sensitive.
+Work in progress: use the module with `DHT22` humidity and temperature sensor which requires a custom `1-Wire` communication protocol (the communication with this sensor is really time sensitive).

 Features:
 ========